unosquare/unosquare.github.io/index.md

 </div>
 <div class="gray-section">
     <div class="container content-home">
-        <h3 class="subtitle my-4">Why is important to use Open Source Software?​</h3>
+        <h3 class="subtitle my-4">Why is it important to use Open Source Software?​</h3>
         <div class="col-12 mt-5 p-0">
-            <p>Do you imagine how it would be if everyone collaborates to make one gorgeous,
+            <p>Imagine the outcome if everyone collaborated to make one gorgeous, flawless, optimized program, or product, or even a project.</p>
-                flawless and optimized method?
-Or a class?
-Or even a project?</p>
-            <p>The Open Source tries to achieve this, instead of everyone making their own code,
+            <p>Open Source tries to achieve exactly this: instead of everyone making their own code, why not use something that is already created,
-                why not use something that is already created, tested and optimized by the community?</p>
+            tested and optimized by the community of developers? </p>
-            <p>If you use Open Source software, you are helping to improve and make the work of
+            <p>If you use Open Source software, you are helping to improve code, educate coders and make the work of software developers easier and more efficient.
-                a lot of devs easier.
-Solve issues, report bugs or create your own variant to a specific scenario and share it.</p>
+            Open Source allows developers to solve issues, report bugs, create your own variant for a specific scenario and share it with others to do the same. </p>
-            <p>Help the community to grow, improve and leave a footprint.</p>
+            <p>Open Source helps the software development community grow, improve and leave a footprint for other industries to follow and create their own open source codes for communities to build upon and create a better world. </p>
         </div>
     </div>
 </div>